 Those little brown spots are evidence that the sun has damaged your skin.
 And the more time you spend out in the sunshine without sunscreen, the more freckles you’re going to develop.
 So if you want to get rid of freckles, the first step is to prevent new ones from forming.

-Let’s explore the best freckle removal creams now, then discuss the pros and cons at the end the review.
-We will also include a summary of other treatments that erase skin discoloration.
+Let’s dive in now.
+At the end of the article, we’ll also include a summary of other treatments that erase skin discoloration.

-RESIST Triple-Action Dark Spot Eraser 2% BHA Gel from Paula’s Choice
+1. RESIST Triple-Action Dark Spot Eraser 2% BHA Cream from Paula’s Choice

 We appreciate Paula’s Choice products because they explain in depth what each component does.
 Plus, the manufacturer doesn’t include toxins in their products, and everything is cruelty-free.